 Old Cutler Trail (Miami-Dade Route #1) - This excellent trail along historic Old Cutler Road has two personalities: the southern section through Cutler Bay and Palmetto Bay where it links with the Biscayne and Black Creek Trails, and the northern section through lovely Coral Gables neighborhoods where it links with the Commodore Trail.

 Oleta River State Park - Located on upper Biscayne Bay in the middle of the vast Miami metropolitan area, Oleta River State Park is a wonderful getaway, offering a variety of outdoor recreational activities.
 Florida's largest urban park - it is well known for miles of off-road bicycling trails, but also includes a paved bike trail that circles the park, a great way to explore.
 Bike rentals (along with kayak, canoe, and paddleboard rentals) are available from the park concessionaire, BG Oleta River.
 Parking, restrooms, white sand beach, paddling launch (no motors), picnicking, camping, hiking.
 (Reported: Dec.
 2017)

-Location: Miami-Dade County (See map )
+Location: North Miami (See map )